-In today’s installment of our rapid developer profile series, we are featuring Mathilde Mulder, Mendix developer at TimeSeries.
+In today’s maker profile, we are featuring Mathilde Mulder, Mendix developer at TimeSeries.
 Discover how she went from no IT background to building valuable business applications.

 1. What is your education and professional background?
 Did you have any prior development experience?